ZerothAngel/FtDScripts/README.md

 ## Scripts ##

+**If you're just looking for scripts, don't download anything above.** The scripts above are just fragments and need to be properly assembled (see the *Building* section below).

+Complete scripts can be downloaded from the links below.

 I'll only list the interesting scripts (the ones not used for research or testing).

 ### AI Replacements ###